tasmota/docs/docs/Scripting-Language.md

   b,l,h type may have the '2' option to specify exactly 2 arrays with 2 y scales given at the end of parameter list.

+####  advanced chart
-  a very individual chart may be specified by splitting the chart definition and inserting the chart options directly see example below
+a custom chart may be specified by splitting the chart definition and inserting the chart options directly. see example below

   `size` = optional size, allows to use only part of an array, must be lower then array size